 On average, it takes about 24 hours for fillings to harden and settle.
 While your filling is settling, we recommend avoiding chewing in that area of your mouth.
 However, modern dental fillings can withstand use almost immediately after the procedure.

-After a filling, it is perfectly safe to brush your teeth.
-It is important to be careful around the filling and use a soft bristle brush, but it is perfectly safe, and it is important to keep the area clean.
+Twenty-four hours after you receive a dental filling, it is perfectly safe to brush your teeth.
+Be careful around the filling and use a soft bristle brush; keeping the area clean is essential.

 When is it too late to get a filling?